madifz/100-days-of-code/r4-log.md

 ### R4D20-23 (11-14/2/2022)

 - Educative Learn PHP from Scratch: course complete after finishing last 2 topics on class/inheritance and exception handling.

+### R4D24-27 (15-18/2/2022)

+- Since I was learning php on Educative, decided to complete the Front End dev path that I stopped before.
+Surprisingly the last portion about launching a website was about domains/web hosting, VCS and SEO.